 Promoting German Studies

-• to contribute to the ongoing political and cultural dialogue between the UK and Germany;
+1: To contribute to the ongoing political and cultural dialogue between the UK, Ireland and Germany.

-• to encourage universities in the UK to further develop their own intellectual and financial commitment to German Studies;
+3: To encourage universities in the UK and Ireland to further develop their own intellectual and financial commitment to German Studies.

-• to expand participants’ knowledge of Germany as a location for education and research by including German universities and educational as well as research institutions.
+4: To expand participants’ knowledge of Germany as a location for education and research by including German universities as well as other German educational and research institutions.

-Please find a summary of the funded projects of Round IV here and of Round V here.
+Please find a summary of the funded projects of Round V here.

 Advertisements by German Universities